 Sowing the Seeds of Success

-Ellen Cole of Little Seed Group tells us how a sudden redundancy turned out to be the push she needed, and how dyslexia is her super power that helps her think innovatively and out of the box.
+Ellen Cole of Little Seed Group tells us how a sudden redundancy turned out to be the push she needed, and how her dyslexia, ASD and ADHD help her think innovatively and out of the box.

 I was diagnosed with dyslexia in my last year of postgraduate education, and have spent the last decade working to understand the beauty and benefits of being a dyslexic professional.
 Having dyslexia has provided me with unique strengths that I use within my business: I’m highly creative, and able to think outside of the box and spot patterns that others miss, which allows me to come up with innovative marketing campaigns and PR stories quickly.
 It takes a lot of imagination to succeed in marketing, so this dyslexic trait has really helped me and my clients to succeed.
 Last year, I increased one of my client’s annual sales by 1566% through digital marketing activity – their best performing year in business.

 In 2022, I was also diagnosed with autism and ADHD and am currently learning more about these through attending webinars and conferences as well as talks by industry professionals.

 Little Seed Group is a marketing, PR and social media agency that I founded in 2016.
 We offer a range of services, from consultancies to social media management and more.
 Our core aim is to help organisations to grow, thrive and blossom through award-winning marketing, PR and social media services.

 Why did you start the business?
 Share your story so far.